 KINS Human Anatomy Lec.
 3 Lab.
 0 Cr.
-3 2500 Prerequisite: sophomore standing.
-For Health and
+3

-Prerequisite: sophomore standing.
+2500 Prerequisite: sophomore standing.
 For Health and Physical Education majors and minors.
 Structural human anatomy and its application basic to an understanding of problems in athletic and corrective physical therapy.
 Offered SP.